cuiyongbo/hello-world/my_wiki/english_notes.rst

 |
 | hook
 | Definition: a hook is a bent piece of metal or plastic, used to catch or hold things, or to hang things up.
 | Definition: a short swing punch made with the elbow bent, especially in boxing.
-| Usage: a perfectly timed right hook to the chin.
+| Usage: a perfectly timed right hook to the chin. [右钩拳]
 | Idioms: on the hook
 | Definition: caught in a difficult or dangerous situation.
 | Usage: There I was back on the hook.
+|
+| Now meat's back on the menu.
+| Tom, can you give me off the hook? for old time's sake. [求情]
+| Can't do it, Sally.
 |
 | under the hood
 | Definition: a metaphorical area that contains the underlying implementation of something - e.g. a piece of hardware, a piece of software, an idea, etc.
 | Usage: Let's now look under the hood to see how the software goes about transmitting data so quickly.